The Q Is Silent

 "Q," he stated flatly.

 "At your service."
-The man rose from the doctor's desk chair, and, in a sweeping gesture, extended his arms in front of him.
+The man rose from the doctor's desk chair, and,

 "What have you done with everyone?"
 Riker demanded.